-What do I need to do to be successful after surgery?
+What do I need to do to be successful after weight loss surgery?

 The basic rules are simple and easy to follow: